ibm-cloud-docs/cephaas/connect_vmware.md

 ```
 {: pre}

-The `ibm-plug-in` status command can be run at any time.
+The `ibm-plugin` status command can be run at any time.

 If the plug-in is not registered to any vCenter, the plug-in Registered output displays as `False`.